sv1sjp/sv1sjp.github.io/content/whoami.md

-MSc in Blockchain & Digital Currency at University Of Nicosia 🇪🇺🇨🇾 BSc in Digital System Security at University Of Piraeus 🇪🇺🇬🇷
+MSc in Blockchain & Digital Currency at University Of Nicosia 🇪🇺🇨🇾 BSc in Digital Systems Security at University Of Piraeus 🇪🇺🇬🇷

 ```
 ```